 These protect the victim and any children from violent, threatening, abusive and harassing behaviour.

 These can be used to regulate access to the family home, possibly excluding the perpetrator.

 Magistrates can also grant Domestic Violence Protection Orders (DVPOs) which would prevent perpetrators from contacting victims for up to 28 days.

 If you have left quickly or have decided to leave, you will need a safe place to go.
-If you need urgent assistance you should contact either the Homelessness Team (0300 111 1000) or one of the agencies listed under Support Services, who will be able to advise you of your options and if appropriate provide emergency accommodation.
+If you need urgent assistance you should contact either the Housing Solutions team (01642 726800) or one of the agencies listed under Support Services, who will be able to advise you of your options and if appropriate provide emergency accommodation.
 Harassment, intimidation and abuse can continue once you have left.
 Call the Police on 101 for advice, seek help from support services, and notify a solicitor if you have one.

-If you’re experiencing domestic abuse and are in need of emergency accommodation you can contact the Homelessness Team (0300 111 1000).
+If you’re experiencing domestic abuse and are in need of emergency accommodation you can contact the Housing Solutions team (01642 726800).
 Anyone who is homeless or threatened with homelessness can make arrangements to discuss their situation and their available housing options with the team.
 You can make a homelessness application if it is unsafe for you to stay in your property.

-Out of office hours you can contact the Homelessness Team (0300 111 1000).
-Calling out of hours is for homeless emergencies only and not general advice.
+Out of office hours you can contact the Housing Solutions team on the same number (01642 726800).
+Calling out of hours is for homelessness emergencies only and not general advice.

 A refuge is a safe house for women and children escaping domestic abuse.
 The address is confidential and no men are allowed in the building.
 A refuge is a place where women are safe, and can access emotional and practical support from understanding staff.

 Any woman who has experienced any type of domestic abuse can go to a refuge, with or without children.
 Women can stay in a refuge for as long as they need.
 Some women stay for a few days, others stay for months while they wait for accommodation in a new community.